Grief, Bereavement, and Loss (PDQ®)–Patient Version

 - Emotional numbness, shock, disbelief, or denial.
 These often occur right after the death, especially if the death was not expected.

 - Anxiety over being separated from the loved one.
 The bereaved may wish to bring the person back and become lost in thoughts of the deceased.
-Images of death may occur often in the person’s everyday thoughts.
+Images of death may occur often in the person’s thoughts.

 - Distress that leads to crying; sighing; having dreams, illusions, and hallucinations of the deceased; and looking for places or things that were shared with the deceased.